PROJECT OBJECTIVES

 Collaborated with engineering on a UI Implementation Wiki to codify design standards and frameworks, significantly reducing development and QA work.

-Future User Journeys Across the MI Suite
+User Journeys Across the Future MI Suite

-My visualization of the status of work on the various segments of the flows for air and ground mail demonstrated the value of prioritizing work on the air flow before the ground flow.
-The visualization helped the teams define the air flow's core MVP and post-MVP functionality.
+My visualization of the status of work demonstrated the value of prioritizing work on the air flow before the ground flow.
+It also informed the definition MVP and post-MVP functionality.

 Dual-Track Roadmap for Delivering Value